27 April, 2023

 Develop a design system with guidelines for visual design, interaction design, user interface (UI) elements, and user experience.
 This can help ensure consistency across the app.

-Important the mobile app events that you should track to correctly measure the KPIs needed to evaluate the success of your app redesign.
+Important mobile app events that you should track to correctly measure the KPIs needed to evaluate the success of your app redesign.

 Let's consider an example of a fintech app that's focused on investing.
 The design strategy could be to create a sleek and modern look and feel to appeal to the app's target audience of young professionals.
 The UI elements could be designed to emphasize simplicity and ease of use, with clear navigation and intuitive icons.